-The Talmud (also known as Gemorah) is the basic text of the Oral Torah.
+The Talmud (also known as Gemarah) is the basic text of the Oral Torah.
 It contains a comprehensive analysis and discussions of Jewish law and ethics.
 Through the study of Talmud, students are introduced to Halachic analysis and decision-making, which provides a gateway for all future studies of the Oral Torah.
-In Year 7, carefully selected Gemorahs are used to consolidate and further develop students' reading and translating skills, thereby building an increased vocabulary bank.
-Independent study skills are introduced to the boys, who are encouraged to develop these in a variety of ways, including learning with a Chavrusah.
-Additionally, students' higher order analysis and application skills are developed through the exploration of the Gemorah to find the underlying issues and apply them to modern-day situations.
+Students in Year 7 to 9 are streamed into groups based on their abilities.
+All students learn the same Gemarah, that has been carefully selected to be learned over a three year cycle.
+Each group focuses on building and improving students' ability to be independent learners of Gemarah and to learn effectively with a Chavrusah.

-- Demonstrate an understanding of the relationship between the Written and Oral Torah and how the Oral Torah developed - Demonstrate an understanding of the organisational structures of Mishna and Gemorah texts and use this knowledge to navigate the texts - Demonstrate an understanding of key concepts and structures that determine Talmudic discourse - Demonstrate an understanding of select quotations - Demonstrate an understanding of opinions and their rationales, as well as Halachic terms and concepts - Build a working vocabulary of Aramaic words that appear frequently in the Talmud - Identify key features of Aramaic words and use these features to recognise variations of words from Loshon Kodesh and shifts in language from Aramaic to Hebrew in the text to aid comprehension - Read and translate the text with correct pronunciation, pausing and inflection, adding their own words to describe what the Gemorah is doing and saying - Identify key words and phrases to be able to divide, classify and connect the text accordingly - Demonstrate understanding of the 'sugya' studied.
+- Demonstrate an understanding of the relationship between the Written and Oral Torah and how the Oral Torahdeveloped - Demonstrate an understanding of the organisational structures of Mishnah and Gemarah texts and use this knowledge to navigate the texts - Demonstrate an understanding of key concepts and structures that determine Talmudic discourse - Demonstrate an understanding of select quotations - Demonstrate an understanding of opinions and their rationales, as well as Halachic terms and concepts - Build a working vocabulary of Aramaic words that appear frequently in the Talmud - Identify key features of Aramaic words and use these features to recognise variations of words from Loshon Kodeshand shifts in language from Aramaic to Hebrew in the text to aid comprehension - Read and translate the text with correct pronunciation, pausing and inflection, adding their own words to describe what the Gemarah is doing and saying - Identify key words and phrases to be able to divide, classify and connect the text accordingly - Demonstrate understanding of the 'sugya' studied.